ucan-wg/spec/README.md

 ## NUM.NUM Collections

-Multiple UCANs sent in a single request are collected in a [CARv2](https://github.com/ipld/ipld/blob/master/specs/transport/car/carv2/index.md) file.
+Multiple UCANs sent in a single request MAY be collected in a [CARv2](https://github.com/ipld/ipld/blob/master/specs/transport/car/carv2/index.md) file.
 In practice, this involves [prefixing an 11-byte magic-number](https://github.com/ipld/ipld/blob/master/specs/transport/car/carv2/index.md#pragma) to the front of the collection: `0x0aa16776657273696f6e02`

 <!-- FIXME -->